hornos/gridhowto/README.md

     bin/play @@root firewall

 or one by one.
-Enable Shorewall firewall.
-Check `shorewall/params.d/root.j2` template for interface change.
+Use ipset whenever it is possible.
+Check templates in `etc/ipset.d` for ip lists.
+Enable IP sets and the Shorewall firewall:

+    bin/play @@root shorewall_ipset
     bin/play @@root shorewall

-Note that emergency rules are defined in `etc/shorewall/rulestopped.j2`.
-Please check `shorewall/interfaces.j2` template.
-If you want ipset based blacklisting:

-    bin/play @@root shorewall_blacklist

-On external services you can enable fail2ban:
+Emergency rules are defined in `etc/shorewall/rutestopped.j2` and should contain an ssh access rule.
+UPNP client support is on by default.

+#### IP Sets
+The following lists are defines by default (ground state):

+    blacklist - always DROP
+    whitelist - allow some service on the external network root      - always ALLOW
+    sysop     - allow some service on the system network

+#### Fail2ban

     bin/play @@root fail2ban

 The system network is not banned.

+#### GeoIP

+    bin/play @@root geoip

 ### Basic Services
 You can run all the playbooks once: